Script-Hero/ElectricalEngineeringObsidianVault/Computer Architecture/Pipelining.md

 ADD X19, X10, X1
 SUB X2, X19 X3
 ```
 The SUB requires the result of the ADD (both are using X19), so we have to wait for the Write stage of the ADD instruction.
-Besides waiting, one solution is called **forwarding** or **bypassing**, where extra hardware (bypass registers) are used to send data early.
+Besides waiting, one solution is called **forwarding** or **bypassing**, where extra hardware (bypass [[Registers]]) are used to send data early.
 In this case, we would save and forward the sum from the ALU as soon as the ALU step completes.

 ![[data_forwarding.png]]
 - Data forwarding visualization